knowledge-computing/sigspatial-cup-2023/README.md

 ## Results for Submission

-A link to the generated GPKG is [https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg](https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg).
+Link to the submission GPKG: [https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg](https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg).

 The following content is organized as follows:
 1. <a href="#1-data-preprocessing">Data Preprocessing</a>
 2. <a href="#2-image-segmentation-models">Image Segmentation Models</a>
     * 2.1. <a href="#21-segment-anything-model">Segment Anything Model</a>
-    * 2.2. <a href="#22-deeplabv3">DeepLabv3Plus</a>
+    * 2.2. <a href="#22-deeplabv3">DeepLabv3+</a>
 3. <a href="#3-external-data-resources">External Data Resources</a>
     * 3.1. <a href="#31-topographic-sink">Topographic Sink</a>
-    * 3.2. <a href="#32-soil">Soil</a>
+    * 3.2. <a href="#32-soil">Soil Data</a>
-4. <a href="#4-data-post-processing">Data Post-Processing</a>
+4. <a href="#4-data-post-processing">Data Postprocessing</a>

 ---

 ## Data Preprocessing
 **Directory** `./data_preprocess/`
 The data preprocssing creates a training dataset from the provided competition data for machine learnning models.
 The generated datasets include [region_images](https://drive.google.com/drive/folders/1tP-hur0vZkY_7WkilohA0zXQkk0qpHum?usp=drive_link), [training set](https://drive.google.com/drive/folders/1-3Ibl_DvAdwxMAIj3uwjMYr0JePSdWfF?usp=drive_link), [inference set](https://drive.google.com/file/d/1-MwE2wfwRkB7JJ3chsJdlghAcJ0VbiXC/view?usp=drive_link).
-You can download these files to avoid the following steps and [train models](#Image-Segmentation-Models).
+You can download these files to avoid the following steps and directly go to [Image Segmentation Models](#2-image-segmentation-models).

 **How to run**